Linkdata-company/linkdata-panel/docs/docs/reference/cli.md

  example: v-quick-install-app options admin domain.com WordPress
 ```

-- The v-quick-install-app install command is used to automate the installation of web applications on a server managed by Hestia Control Panel.
+- The v-quick-install-app install command is used to automate the installation of web applications on a server managed by LinkData Panel.
-- The v-quick-install-app app command is used to retrieve a list of web applications that can be quickly installed through the v-quick-install-app install command in the Hestia Control Panel.
+- The v-quick-install-app app command is used to retrieve a list of web applications that can be quickly installed through the v-quick-install-app install command in the LinkData Panel.
 This command provides a convenient overview of supported applications and their versions, allowing users to choose which application they would like to deploy on their server.
 The names of the applications are case sensitive.
 - v-quick-install-app options admin domain.com WordPress list all the options available for the specified web application.
 This command provides a list of all the required and optional fields that need to be filled in when installing the application.
 The command also provides the default values for each field, if available.

 ## v-rebuild-all